 How to stay stitch

 Stay stitch is a simple straight stitch line, done with a matching thread as that of the fabric.
 The direction of doing it is as in the picture above.
+Usually it should be in the direction of the grainline of the fabric.

 Use a measure slightly less than the seam allowance you intend to use or given in your commercial pattern.
 You simply stitch along the cut edge, about 1/8 inch to 1/4 inch inside from the cut edge, depending on the seam allowance used.
-For a 5/8 inch seam allowance, sew 3/8 inch from the raw edge.
+For a 5/8 inch seam allowance, you can sew 3/8 inch from the raw edge.

 Care should be taken that the stitching is not done inside the marking done for the seam line – or else it will be visible to the outside after you sew the seam. ie the stay stitching is done between the cut edge and the seam line.
 You may want to use a tool like a seam gauge to be exact.